kobocoin/electrum-kobo-server/HOWTO.md

     txindex=1

-If you have an existing installation of bitcoind and have not previously set txindex=1 you need to reindex the blockchain by running
+If you have an existing installation of okcashd and have not previously set txindex=1 you need to reindex the blockchain by running

-    $ bitcoind -reindex
+    $ okcashd -reindex

-If you have a fresh copy of bitcoind start `bitcoind`:
+If you have a fresh copy of okcashd start `okcashd`:

-    $ bitcoind
+    $ okcashd

-Allow some time to pass for `bitcoind` to connect to the network and start downloading blocks.
+Allow some time to pass for `okcashd` to connect to the network and start downloading blocks.
 You can check its progress by running:

-    $ bitcoind getinfo
+    $ okcashd getinfo

-Before starting the electrum server your bitcoind should have processed all blockes and caught up to the current height of the network.
+Before starting the electrum server your okcashd should have processed all blockes and caught up to the current height of the network.
-You should also set up your system to automatically start bitcoind at boot time, running as the 'bitcoin' user.
+You should also set up your system to automatically start okcashd at boot time, running as the 'okcash' user.
 Check your system documentation to find out the best way to do this.

 ### Step 4.
 Download and install Electrum Server